RediSearch/RediSearch/docs/index.md

 Official and community client libraries in Python, Java, JavaScript, Ruby, Go, C#, and PHP.
 See [Clients Page](/Clients)

+## Cluster Support and Commercial Version

+RediSearch has a distributed cluster version that can scale to billions of documents and hundreds of servers.
+However, it is only available as part of Redis Labs Enterprise.
+We also offer official commercial suppport for RediSearch.
+See the [Redis Labs Website](https://redislabs.com/modules/redisearch/) for more info and contact information.

 ## Primary Features:

 * Full-Text indexing of multiple fields in documents.